-Appendix: Abbreviations
+Appendix B: Abbreviations

-1.1

 Abbreviations used in this publication are set out below:

 AGM Annual General Meeting

 bps basis points

-CGU Cash-Generating Unit
+CGU Cash-generating Unit

 CODM Chief operating decision maker

 DP Discussion Papers

 ED Accounting Exposure Drafts

-ESMA European Securities and Markets Authority
+ESG Environmental, Social and Governance ESMA European Securities and Markets Authority

 FRS Financial Reporting Standard (UK)

 FV Fair value

 FVLCOD Fair value less cost of disposal

 FVOCI (Financial assets/liabilities at) fair value through other comprehensive income

 FVPL (Financial assets/liabilities at) fair value through profit or loss

 GAAP Generally Accepted Accounting Principles

 IAASB International Auditing and Assurance Standards Board

 IAS International Accounting Standards

 IASB International Accounting Standards Board

 IBORs Interbank offered rates

-IFRIC Interpretations issued by the IFRS Interpretations Committee of the IASB
+IFRIC IFRIC Interpretations issued by the IFRS IC IFRS International Financial Reporting Standards IFRS IC IFRS Interpretations Committee of the IASB

-IFRS International Financial Reporting Standards

 ISA International Standard on Auditing issued by the IAASB

 ISRE International Standard on Review Engagements issued by the the IAASB

 NCI Non-controlling interest

 OCI Other comprehensive income

 PS Practice Statement issued by the IASB

 TSR Total shareholder return

-Notes

 This publication has been prepared for general guidance on matters of interest only, and does not constitute professional advice.
 You should not act upon the information contained in this publication without obtaining specific professional advice.
-No representation or warranty (express or implied) is given as to the accuracy or completeness of the information contained in this publication, and, to the extent permitted by law, PricewaterhouseCoopers LLP, its members, employees and agents do not accept or assume any liability, responsibility or duty of care for any consequences of you or anyone else acting, or refraining to act, in reliance on the information contained in this publication or for any decision based on it.
+No representation or warranty (express or implied) is given as to the accuracy or completeness of the information contained in this publication, and, to the extent permitted by law, PricewaterhouseCoopers LLP, its members, employees and agents do not accept or assume any liability, responsibility or duty of care for any consequences of you or anyone else acting, or refraining to act, in reliance on the information contained in this publication or for any decision based on it. © 2022 PwC.

-© 2021 PwC.
 All rights reserved.
 Not for further distribution without the permission of PwC.
 'PwC' refers to the network of member firms of PricewaterhouseCoopers International Limited (PwCIL), or, as the context requires, individual member firms of the PwC network.
 Each member firm is a separate legal entity and does not act as agent of PwCIL or any other member firm.
 PwCIL does not provide any services to clients.
 PwCIL is not responsible or liable for the acts or omissions of any of its member firms nor can it control the exercise of their professional judgment or bind them in any way.
-No member firm is responsible or liable for the acts or omissions of any other member firm nor can it control the exercise of another member firm nor can it control the exercise of another member firm or PwCIL in any way.
+No member firm is responsible or liable for the acts or omissions of any other member firm nor can it control the exercise of another member firm's professional judgment or bind another member firm or PwCIL in any way.